gnat/surreal/README.md

  ## 💎 Conventions & Tips

 * Many ideas can be done in HTML / CSS (ex: dropdowns)
-* Surreal only exists to help write shorter vanilla JS
 * `_` = for temporary or unused variables.
 Keep it short and sweet!
 * `e`, `el`, `elt` = element
 * `e`, `ev`, `evt` = event